nsacyber/Mitigating-Web-Shells/README.md

 ## Preventing Web Shells
-### McAfee HIPS rules to lock down web directories
+### McAfee Host Intrusion Prevention System (HIPS) rules to lock down web directories
 Web shells almost always rely on modifying existing web application files or creating new files in a web accessible directory.
 Using a file integrity monitoring system can block file changes to a specific directory or alert when changes occur.
-The provided McAfee Host Intrusion Prevention System rules can be tailored for a specific web application to block file system changes that web shell exploitation usually relies on.
+The provided [McAfee Host Intrusion Prevention System rules](https://github.com/nsacyber/Mitigating-Web-Shells/blob/master/hips_file_integrity_rules.txt) can be tailored for a specific web application to block file system changes that web shell exploitation usually relies on.
+Other file integrity monitoring systems are likely able to accomplish similar blocking as well; consult documentation or seek vendor guidance for other such products.

-WORKING HERE
+#### Requirements
++ McAfee Host Based Security System (HBSS)

+#### Usage
+HIPS File integrity rules can be added to HBSS through the ePolicy Orchestrator portal.
+Before adding the rules, administrators should tailor them the target environment.
+This is initially done by modifying the "Include" path to target one or more web applications.
+Then exceptions to the rule can be added on the signature page under the exception rule tab.
+Exceptions should include things like allowed file extensions of benign file types that the target web application is required to handle (e.g., ".pdf", ".jpg", ".png").
+HIPS rules should be added as an Informational alert (Level 1) for logging purposes to help administrators identify possible exceptions to the rule.
+Once administrators are confident that exceptions have been added, the rule(s) should be changed to Level 4 to block file changes.

 ## License